 When I first saw the Brooks Range of northern Alaska on a map, I knew I had to see it in person.
-The vastness of the wilderness looked simply amazing.
-With only the Dalton Highway bisecting the range, and over 13 million (MILLION!) acres of designated wilderness in Gates of the Arctic National Park and Noatak National Preserve, this was the type of backcountry I wanted to experience.
+North of the Arctic Circle and running east to west, the range is 700 miles long and 150 miles wide…and to top it off, Gates of the Arctic National Park and Noatak National Preserve protect over 13 million (MILLION!) acres of contiguous, road-less wilderness.
+Without a doubt, this was the type of backcountry I wanted to experience.
+The vastness of the wilderness was almost incomprehensible and I wanted to disappear in its wide valleys.
 Gates of the Arctic has no official trails, no roads, and the only ways to get to it are by walking or flying from one of the few tiny villages that can be found on the outskirts of the range.
-It is a harsh environment with very short summers, 24 hour daylight, strong winds, unrelenting terrain that simply seems to forbid passage, grizzly bears, wolves, hazardous rivers, and no help for as far as you can imagine.
+It is a harsh environment with very short summers, 24-hour daylight, strong winds, unrelenting terrain, grizzly bears, wolves, hazardous rivers, and no help for as far as you can imagine.
 This is not a part of the world that can be taken lightly.

 But I had to go.
 The vastness of the wilderness virtually demanded that I go see it.

 The first obstacle when looking at a map of a mountain range with no trails and no road access is trying to decide where to go.
 As I researched the range, I found photographs of a set of granite spires that rose out of the alder covered valleys.
 The peaks were called the Arrigetch, which means “fingers of the outstretched hand” in Inupiat.
 And those fingers seemed to beckon to me…I had to see them.
-And as I looked more closely at the area around the Arrigetch, I noticed a river running at the base of the valley from the mountains.
-That river was the Alatna, and it began at the continental divide north of the Arrigetch, and flowed through a beautiful valley as a class I river.
+And as I looked more closely at the area around the Arrigetch, I noticed a river running at the base of the valley.
+That river was the Alatna, and it began at the continental divide north of the Arrigetch, and flowed through a beautiful valley as an easy class II river.

-And this gave me a basic plan: float the Alatna River in packrafts from its headwaters on the divide to Arrigetch Creek, and then hike up to the Arrigetch Peaks to see the granite mountains.
+And this gave me a basic plan: use packrafts to float the Alatna River from its headwaters to Arrigetch Creek, and then hike up to the Arrigetch Peaks to see the granite mountains.

-The next obstacle was figuring out how to get there.
-The plan developed into several days of flying that would ultimately land us at the headwater lake of the Alatna.
-We would drive from Huntsville to Nashville, fly from Nashville to Fairbanks, stay overnight in Fairbanks and then catch an early morning flight to the tiny town of Bettles.
-It was necessary to fly to Bettles because there is no road to the village.
-Once we were in Bettles, which is a one hour flight from Fairbanks on a small prop plane, we would take an even smaller float plane for nearly two hours into the middle of the Brooks Range.
+The next obstacle was figuring out how to get to this remote part of the world.
+To get there, we would drive from Huntsville to Nashville, fly from Nashville to Fairbanks, stay overnight in Fairbanks and then catch a one-hour flight to the tiny town of Bettles on a small prop plane.
+It was necessary to fly to Bettles because there are no roads to the small village.
+From Bettles, we would take a very small float plane for nearly two hours into the middle of the Brooks Range, where we would land on the headwater lake of the Alatna River at the Continental Divide.
 And if that weren’t enough adventure, once we were dropped off, we would spend 14 days paddling, camping, backpacking, and falling in love with the Brooks Range.

 After spending months of acquiring more gear, training on the packrafts on local rivers, recruiting other people to go with us, planning two weeks worth of food, arranging all of the flights, packing backpacks, and day dreaming about the trip, we were ready to go.
 Tracy and I would be joined by Layne, a friend from Huntsville with whom I regularly go caving and canyoneering, and Mark, a friend I know through my brother who would meet us in Fairbanks from his home in Maryland.